younhash/DMB/README.md

 ### MVP/PostMVP - 5min

 - API calls
-- The NEXT button
+- The NEXT button for the next random
-- Votes button
+- Votes button with local storage
 - Number input for for random number facts
-- Share buttons
+- Share buttons on social media

 #### MVP EXAMPLE

+- API calls
-- The Next button
+- The Next button for the next random
-- Votes button
+- Number input for for random number facts

 #### PostMVP EXAMPLE

-- Share buttons
+- Share buttons on social media
+- Votes button with local storage

 ## React Component Hierarchy